Apicurio/apicurio.github.io/_posts/2021-05-28-registry-security.md

 ---

 Hey everyone, in Apicurio Registry 2.0.0.Final we've introduced support for some security concepts.
-In this blog post, I will try to explain them and show you how to configure them.
+In this blog post, I will explain these concepts them and show you how to configure them.

 Core Features
 ===
 Essentially in this blog post, we will cover the following:

-* **Authentication based on Keycloak** - optionally protect the registry such that the API requires users to authenticate (BASIC and OAuth supported)
+* **Authentication based on Keycloak** - optionally protect the registry such that the registry API and web console requires users to authenticate (BASIC and OAuth supported)
-* **Role based authorization** - when authentication is enabled, you can also enable this feature, and users will need to have at least one role of (sr-admin, sr-developer, sr-readonly)
+* **Role-based authorization** - when authentication is enabled, you can also enable this feature, and users will need to have at least one role of `sr-admin`, `sr-developer`, `sr-readonly`
 * **Creator-only authorization option** - option to prevent changes to artifacts unless the authenticated user is the user who originally created the artifact